-Jesus was fully God, but He was also fully man.
-Yes, Jesus was holy, pure, faithful, all-knowing, all-powerful, and merciful . . . just like God.
-But Jesus had a human body.
-His body got hungry and thirsty and tired, just like ours.
+Jesus is fully God, but He is also fully man.
+Jesus is holy, pure, faithful, all-knowing, all-powerful, and merciful . . . just like God the Father.
+But Jesus took on a human body.
+His body got hungry, thirsty, and tired, just like ours does.

 Just then, Satan came along.
-He knew where Jesus was, and he knew that Jesus was hungry.
+He knew where Jesus was, and he knew Jesus was hungry.
 Satan is God's enemy.
 Satan used to be a beautiful angel who lived in Heaven.
-Satan wanted to be more important than God!
-Satan wanted to be worshiped just like God!
+Satan wanted to be more important than God.
+Satan wanted to be worshiped as if he were God.
 He was filled with pride and sin.
-God cast Satan out of Heaven.
-Satan hates God's Son.
-Jesus.
+So God cast Satan out of Heaven.
+Satan hates God's Son, Jesus.
 Satan did not want Jesus to be our Savior.
-Satan thought he could make Jesus sin so that He could never be our Savior.
+Satan thought he could make Jesus sin so Jesus could not become our Savior.
+Jesus had to remain perfect in order to become our Savior.